stanaka/dash-at-point/README.md

 (add-to-list 'dash-at-point-mode-alist '(perl-mode . "perl"))
 ```

+To choose docsets before call Dash, run `dash-at-point-with-docset`.
+The docset options are suggested from the variable

 Additionally, the buffer-local variable `dash-at-point-docset` can
 be set in a specific mode hook (or file/directory local variables)
 to programmatically override the guessed docset.
 For example: